Struggling to get interviews?

 Contact information

-Below your name in the header of your sorority resume, write down your contact details, including:
+In the header of your sorority resume, list your contact details, including your:

 - Address